Record-setting Kubacki soars to Four Hills win in Garmisch - RFI

 Germany's Karl Geiger, the winner in Oberstdorf, finished fifth behind another Pole, Kamil Stoch, a three-time Olympic gold medallist, double World Cup winner and twice the Four Hills champion.

-The competition, taking place without spectators, now moves to Innsbruck and Bischofshofen in Austria.
+The Four Hills competition, taking place without spectators, now moves to Innsbruck (Jan 3) and Bischofshofen in Austria (Jan 6).

 © 2021 AFP